Unrecognized

 10-15 years

 The Borador is a mixed breed dog that is the product of mixing a Labrador Retriever breed with Collies.
 These dogs have inherited traits from the Collie and Labrador Retriever parents that are desirable for dog enthusiasts.
-These dogs are curious, full of energy, and will happily all day exploring the outdoors with their owner.
+These dogs are curious, full of energy, and will happily stay all day exploring the outdoors with their owner.

 Another name for the Borador is the Border Collie Lab or the Border Lab.
 Despite this breed being known as designer dogs, they have been known to end up in shelters and rescues.
-If you are thinking about getting a Borador then make sure to look in rescues and even specific mixed-breed shelters first.
+If you are thinking about getting a Borador then make sure to look in rescues and even specific mixed breed shelters first.

 The Borador is a high-energy dog that needs a good amount of daily exercise and mental stimulation to thrive.
 The Borador is an extremely affectionate canine that will act like a lap dog whilst being a medium-sized dog.
 They are best suited to larger homes with a big yard they can run around in.